anonymous-k1wi/Kiwi-K-Mixer/README.md

 Use the scroll wheel to navigate the list of tools, and select the "Kiwi-K Mixer" using the enter key.

 ### Creating a New Model
 Kiwi-K mixer edits the model currently active/selected in the EdgeTX environment.
 Kiwi-K Mixer will overwrite the active model when creating a new mix, so it is recommended to create a new model.
+The name and first-page settings of the model are not touched by Kiwi-K Mixer, so the process of naming the radio model and binding recievers is not changed.

+To create a new model, select the `Setup New Robot` menu option on the home page.

 ### Editting an Existing Model